'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROFF: Thank you so much for having me.
 Thank you for having me.
 I'm such a fan.

 GROSS: So among the serial killers, Ed Kemper, who we just heard you interviewing in the fictionalized version - you know, he abducted several female hitchhikers, killed them, engaged in necrophilia and cannibalism, killed his mother.
-It's an example of the type of killer who you're interviewing, and what's the creepiest moment in season one for you?
+It's an example of the type of killer who you're interviewing in this.
+What's the creepiest moment in season one for you?

-GROFF: I think I guess I can say this now because with Netflix, the whole thing gets dropped, but if you don't want a spoiler, close your ears.
-But for me, probably the creepiest moment is the final - my character's final moment at the end of the series.
-Ed Kemper is kind of a running theme.
-He sort of sets my character on his journey in the second episode and sort of comes up a lot through the first season.
-And we're sort of lucky that he's our first interviewee because he's so open and so expressive, and we learn a great deal from him.
-And he sort of haunts me.

 GROSS: What kind of research did you do for the role?